zAlweNy26/capacitor-battery/README.md

-# @danyalwe/capacitor-battery
+# Capacitor Plugin - Battery

-Capacitor plugin to get access to every info about the device battery
+Get access to every info about the device battery!

 ## Install